ZTT Records

-ZTT Records is a British record label founded in 1983 by record producer Trevor Horn, Horn's wife and businesswoman Jill Sinclair, and New Musical Express (NME) journalist Paul Morley.
-The label's name was also stylised as ZANG TUMB TUUM and ZANG TUUM TUMB on various releases.
+ZTT Records is a British record label founded in 1983 by the record producer Trevor Horn, the businesswoman Jill Sinclair and the NME journalist Paul Morley.
+They released music by acts including Frankie Goes to Hollywood, Grace Jones, the Art of Noise and Seal.

 In December 2017, Universal Music Group (UMG) acquired ZTT Records, along with Stiff Records.
 The ZTT and Stiff back catalogues were licensed to BMG Rights Management under Union Square Music until 2022, when Universal relaunched the label.

 History

-ZTT is an initialism of Filippo Tommaso Marinetti's sound poem Zang Tumb Tumb, which described 'zang tumb tumb' as the sound of a machine gun.
+ZTT is an initialism of Filippo Tommaso Marinetti's sound poem Zang Tumb Tumb, which described "zang tumb tumb" as the sound of a machine gun.
 It is believed that they likely got the idea for the name via John McGeoch, who produced the Swedish pop-funk band Zzzang Tumb's eponymous 1983 album around the same time as the label was founded.

 The majority of the creative team at ZTT had first assembled when Horn produced the album The Lexicon of Love for the British pop band ABC.
 A precursor to ZTT was the short-lived Perfect Recordings label, spun off from the newly founded Perfect Songs publishing subsidiary of Trevor Horn and Jill Sinclair's company.
-Perfect Recordings only released The Buggles' Adventures in Modern Recording, along with the singles derived from it.
+Perfect Recordings only released the Buggles' Adventures in Modern Recording, along with the singles derived from it.

-In 1983, Horn, Sinclair and Morley founded ZTT Records, which after a slow start boomed.
-Sinclair became ZTT's managing director, while Paul Morley concentrated on marketing.
+In 1983, Horn, Sinclair and Paul Morley founded ZTT Records.
+Sinclair was ZTT's managing director, while Morley concentrated on marketing.
 In the same year, Sinclair and Horn acquired Basing Street Studios from Island Records in exchange for distributing the ZTT label.